If you've had a vaginal birth, you'll know that the stitches you might need after birth can be uncomfortable and sometimes painful.

-Even if you’ve had a particularly tough delivery, fear not – there are several ways to soothe the soreness and help you manage the pain until your stitches heal.
+Even if you've had a particularly tough delivery, fear not.
+There are several ways to soothe the soreness and help you manage the pain until your stitches heal.

-There are preparations you can make during your pregnancy that could help reduce the likelihood and severity of trauma from giving birth, such as practising perineal massage from 34 weeks in pregnancy or applying warm compresses for an easier labour.
+There are also preparations you can make during your pregnancy that could help reduce the likelihood and severity of trauma from giving birth, such as practising perineal massage from 34 weeks in pregnancy or applying warm compresses for an easier labour.

 However, if you do sustain a tear or an episiotomy and require stitches after childbirth, knowing how to look after your body will help you with the healing and recovery process.
-Whether you have experienced a tear or not, soreness around the perineal area after a vaginal birth is extremely common and giving yourself time to recover properly is key to ensuring a smooth transition into motherhood.
+Whether you have experienced a tear or not, soreness around the perineal area after vaginal birth is extremely common and giving yourself time to recover properly is key to ensuring a smooth transition into motherhood.

 Here, Lesley Gilchrist, registered midwife and co-founder of My Expert Midwife, shares her top tips on how to best to look after the perineum after the birth of your baby to ensure optimal recovery.

 First and foremost, Lesley recommends keeping the area where you’ve had stitches very clean by bathing or showering at least twice a day, as this will minimise the risk of infection.
 It's best to use plain warm water or specialist Epsom Salts.
 My Expert Midwife bath Soak for Bits (opens in new tab) contains premium Epsom Salts as well as tee tree, bergamot and calendula essential oils to provide instant pain relief, and arnica to soothe muscle aches and reduce swelling or postnatal perineal discomfort.
 After your bath, carefully pat your stitches dry and avoid rubbing with a towel.
 Your midwife or GP will be able to advise further on this.